'Greenleaf': Interesting Things People Don't Know About the Series

 Those who have been watching the series since its premiere in 2016 know that every member is as vulnerable as a single leaf with a problem or some issue that must be dealt with.

-There is more to the big gate that meets the average eye.
+There is more to the big gate than meets the average eye.
 Many people have seen the big G on the gate when it is closed.
 However, they might fail to see the lions embedded in the design and two big lions on both sides guarding the gate.
 Remember, a gate is a metaphor for keeping people and secrets in as well as keeping them out.
+Besides, the series is produced by Lionsgate Television.

 The gate is one full mile from the mansion.
 That's why in Season 1 Noah Kendall drove Grace and Sofia to the mansion from the gate.
 If you think back over the seasons, you will remember a lot of major incidents happened at the gate.